mui/material-ui/docs/pages/blog/mui-x-v7-beta.md

 ### Date Time Range Picker [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan 'Pro plan')

 Support new use cases with this most anticipated component.
-The latest addition to the Date Pickers suite is the `<DateTimeRangePicker />`, a component designed to enrich the user experience with advanced date and time selection.
+The latest addition to the Date and Time Pickers suite is the `<DateTimeRangePicker />`, a component designed to enrich the user experience with advanced date and time selection.
 This intuitive picker simplifies the process of selecting date and time ranges, making it ideal for applications that require detailed scheduling or period selection.

 <video preload="metadata" autoplay muted loop playsinline width="100%" height="510">